Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Doctor Hurt, I presume," Jackson said, and shook Daniel’s hand.

-*"Professor* Hurt," Daniel said it with a smile.
+"*Professor* Hurt," Daniel said it with a smile.
 "And far from lost in the woods, as you can see."

 "You look like it," Julian commented.
 "What happened?"